 Bauhaus International (Holdings) Limited is a limited liability company incorporated in the Cayman Islands.
+The address of its registered office is the Third Floor, Century Yard, Cricket Square, P.O.
+Box 902, Grand Cayman, KY1-1103, Cayman Islands.
 The principal place of business of the Company is located at 1/F., 163 Hoi Bun Road, Kwun Tong, Kowloon, Hong Kong.
 The Group is principally engaged in the design and retail of trendy apparel, bags and fashion accessories.
-It operates various retail channels (both online and offline) primarily in Hong Kong and Macau.
-The Group's turnover is mostly contributed by its major in-house labels like "SALAD", "TOUGH", "80/20" and some seasonal in-house design brands as well as certain reputable licensed brands including "SUPERDRY".
+The Group's turnover is mostly contributed by its major in-house labels like "SALAD", "TOUGH", "80/20", some trendy design brands as well as certain international labels.